 The network operators are also required to undertake regular inspections and maintenance of the crossings and their associated signage.

-As a vessel operator, you’re required to:
+As a vessel operator, you must:

-- Know the height of your vessel above the waterline
+- Know the height of your vessel above the waterline.

-- Keep a good lookout for crossings and their associated signage and comply with the messages on the signage
+- Keep a good lookout for crossings and their associated signage and comply with the messages on the signage.

 - Be particularly careful during the change-over period from the old signage to the new signage.